jasonm23/onlisp-markdown/onlisp.md

 on page 119 is one that he provided.

 I was fortunate to have David Touretzky and Skona Brittain as the technical reviewers for the book.
-Several sections were added or rewritten at their sugges- tion.
+Several sections were added or rewritten at their suggestion.
 The alternative true nondeterministic choice operator on page 397 is based on a suggestion by David Toureztky.

 Several other people consented to read all or part of the manuscript, including